-The MS in Counseling Degree Program requires 60 credit hours of course work with thesis and non-thesis options available.
-The program offers a specialization in Clinical Rehabilitation Counseling with options for part-time and full-time students.
+The M.S. in Counseling Degree Program requires 60 credit hours of coursework with thesis and non-thesis options available.
+The program offers a specialization in Clinical Rehabilitation Counseling with options for part-time and full-time students and a specialization in School Counseling.